 You can choose among a few different options for customer satisfaction surveys.
 There's no unanimous agreement on which one is best.
 A few popular methods are:

-- Customer Satisfaction Score (CSAT)
+Customer Satisfaction Score (CSAT)

 CSAT is a metric used to immediately evaluate a customer‘s specific experience.
 Here’s how Vipin Thomas, Global Lead of Customer Success at Freshdesk, put it:

-2) Customer Effort Score (CES)
+Customer Effort Score (CES)

 Customer Effort Score (CES) is very similar, but instead of asking how satisfied the customer was, you ask them to gauge the ease of their experience.

-Net Promoter Score (NPS)
+Net Promoter Score® (NPS)

 NPS asks the question, “How likely is it that you would recommend this company to a friend or colleague?”

-This attempts to measure customer satisfaction but also customer loyalty.
-In doing so, you can come up with an aggregate score, but you can also easily segment your responses into three categories: detractors, passives, and promoters.
+You calculate your Net Promoter Score by subtracting the percentage of detractors from the percentage of promoters.
+This measures customer satisfaction but also customer loyalty.
+In doing so, you can come up with an aggregate score, but you can also segment your responses into three categories: detractors, passives, and promoters.